Wall-crossing between stable and co-stable ADHM data: Intorduction

-The author thanks Hiraku Nakajima for telling him the conjecture \cite[(4.1), (4.2)]{IMO} and advices, which leads him to the similar formula in the setting on the plane, and \cite{N3} for computations in Appendix A, and many other advices.
+The author thanks Hiraku Nakajima for telling him the conjecture \cite[(4.1), (4.2)]{IMO} and advices, which leads him to the similar formula in the setting on the plane, and \cite{Na2} for computations in \S \ref{subsec:inte}, and many other advices.
+The author would like to appreciate referees for comments about AGT correspondence, and work in \cite{BBFLT}.
 This work was supported by JSPS Grant-in-Aid for JSPS Fellows.